morrownr/88x2bu/README.md

 Mode for 2.4G: Use G/N or B/G/N. Do not use N only.

-Do not set the 2.4G Network and the 5G Network to the same name.
+Network names: Do not set the 2.4G Network and the 5G Network to the same name.
 Many routers come with both networks set to the same name.

-Set Power Saving: off.
+Power Saving: Set to off.
 This can help in some situations.
+If you try turning it off and you see no improvement then set it back to on so as to save electricity.

 After making these changes, reboot the router.

 ### Set regulatory domain to correct setting in OS: